uperl/Pod-Simple-Words/README.md

     A link to a UNIX man page.
 The `$manname` is the name of the man page.
     The `$section` is the section of the man page to link to, which will be `undef` if not linking to a specific section.

+- section

+    A section inside of the current document which can be linked to externally or internally.
+This is usually the title of a header like `=head1`, `=head2`, etc.

 - error